 5b.
 Hardcopy Tickets

-Hardcopy Tickets maybe available for event staff, artists, performers, presenters and their networks.
+Hardcopy Tickets may be available for event staff, artists, performers, presenters and their networks.
 These tickets are uniquely identified and have security mechanisms to prevent replication.
 You should only purchase Hardcopy Tickets from people who are confirmed to work in an official capacity with the Event.
 If you are uncertain about the validity of a Hardcopy Ticket, please contact the Promoter before purchasing.
 These Terms and Conditions override any conflicting terms and conditions printed on the ticket.

 5c.
 Companion Tickets